 Enter the total transaction amounts, applicable to a particular schedule, in the appropriate column(s) on line 34 of the Schedule A and B, and line 33 of the Schedule C. Distribute amounts to the foreign country(ies) involved in the transaction(s) on lines above the total line on each applicable schedule.
 Use additional copies of the schedules, or the available overflow sheets, to report additional countries and transaction types as necessary.
-Reporters of sales or purchases of accounting, auditing, and bookkeeping services, advertising services; other computer services, education services, architectural services, engineering services, market research services, public opinion polling services, must also complete Schedule D or E.
+Reporters of sales or purchases of accounting, auditing, and bookkeeping services, advertising services; other computer services, education services, architectural services, engineering services, market research services, public opinion polling services, and other management, consulting, and public relations services, must also complete Schedule D or E.